 The founder and acarya of the International Society of Krsna Consciousness, His Divine Grace A. C. Bhaktivedanta Swami Prabhupada, took his last breath surrounded by his disciples on Monday, November 14 in Vrindaban, India, at the age of 81.
 "Prabhupada spent his last three days with his disciples at the Krsna-Balarama Mandir, and the last day he didn't speak.
 His only words were in the morning, when the kaviraja [doctor] asked him to drink some juice and he replied, 'meri kuch iccha nahin' ('I have no desire')," remembers Giriraja Swami (Glenn Phillip Teton), the president of ISKCON Bombay who became a sannyasi (a renounced mendicant) in 1978.
 "After that, Prabhupada didn't speak.
-He was in a completely internal state of consciousness. and the devotees surrounded him with kirtan.
+He was in a completely internal state of consciousness, and the devotees surrounded him with kirtan.
 And for the last few hours, in the afternoon, the leaders opened up the doors to everyone.
 Young, old, children, men, women-all were allowed to be in the room with Srila Prabhupada and reciprocate love with him.
 Then, at about 7:26 p.m., his tongue and mouth moved- 'Hare Krsna'-and he left."
-54

-Subhananda dasa (Steven Gelberg), a BBT scholar who had written introductions to some of Prabhupada's books, recalled the "monumental sadness" experienced by all who were personally present when their spiritual master took his last breath.
+57 personally present when their spiritual master took his last breath.
 Subhananda wrote in his journal, "For several minutes there was complete pandemonium.
 Devotees lay on the ground sobbing or, blinded by tears, wandered aimlessly, wailing and crying unashamedly, falling into walls and into each other.
 The sadness was monumental, but there was also exultation.
 We'd witnessed, after all, a cosmic drama.
 To the loving eye of a disciple, Prabhupada had left his mortal body in a blaze of glory; a triumphant warrior exiting the battlefield, a sage departing to distant lands."
-55
+58